LAME Encoder Library

 Encodes WAV/RF64 and audio file formats supported by BASS: WAV/RF64, AIFF, MP3, MP2, MP1, Ogg Vorbis (and formats supported by BASS plugins) and OS supported formats like AAC/MP4, Flac, etc. to MP3 format.

-There is an extended version of LAME Encoding Library, called BASS Encoder Library that, additionaly to MP3, ads Opus, FLAC and Ogg Vorbis encoding functionality too.
+There is an extended version of LAME Encoder Library, called BASS Encoder Library that, additionally to MP3, ads Opus, FLAC and Ogg Vorbis encoding functionality too.

 - Encode various audio file formats into MP3 format

 - COM class usable by developer environments/platforms supporting COM classes like VBScript